Posts

 Showing posts with the label SDLC Models

-The V-Model splits testing into two parts as Design and Execution.
+SDLC V Model Tutorial for Beginners The V-Model splits testing into two parts as Design and Execution.
 The model starts with overall business requirement.Once the requirement is ready then software,hardware,human resource requirement becomes the next step.Then the detailed design of software will be prepared based on the SRS..This design document will be used as a blue print for the later phases like coding and testing.
 Test design starts with the time when requirement document (SRS) is ready.
 Test design is done early while the test execution is done at the end.
 After design phase, the construction(coding) will be followed based on the system design document and SRS.
 As the testing design is ready, the execution of testing will be conducted by the tester.There are different types of tests for each phases of this life cycle model.
 In Execution, program units have to be tested independently before combining them into components.
-This is called Unit testing.
-With the individual units of system is teste...
+T...

-Agile & XP(Extreme Programming) Methodology becomes the most popular testing method among Testing Industry.
+Agile, Scrum, and XP Methodology Explained with Real Examples Agile & XP(Extreme Programming) Methodology becomes the most popular testing method among Testing Industry.
 The main reason is this methodology emphasizes the involvement of the entire team and their interactions with each other, to produce a workable software that can satisfy a given set of expected features.As a result of such interactions, all ideas are exchanged among team members. and also the customer becomes the part of the project team so as to clarify any doubts/questions according to requirements.
 In these models, the project team work step by step in bringing the project to completion in a phased manner.Software is delivered as small releases, with features being introduced in increments.
 As the changes are introduced incrementally, responding to the changes becomes very easy.
 A typical XP & Agile project day starts with a meeting called stand up meeting.
-At the start of each day, the team meets to plan of action for the day.
-And the team brings up any clarif...
+At the ...

 What is Spiral Model?